-- (a) Every applicant for a patent or for reissue of a patent, and every owner of a patent under ex parte reexamination filed under § 1.510 for a patent that issued from an original application filed in the United States before November 29, 1999, any of whose claims has been twice or finally (§ 1.113) rejected, may appeal from the decision of the examiner to the Board of Patent Appeals and Interferences by filing a notice of appeal and the fee set forth in § 1.17(b) within the time period provided under §§ 1.134 and 1.136 for reply.
-Notwithstanding the above, for an ex parte reexamination proceeding filed under § 1.510 for a patent that issued from an original application filed in the United States on or after November 29, 1999, no appeal may be filed until the claims have been finally rejected (§ 1.113).
-Appeals to the Board of Patent Appeals and Interferences in inter partes reexamination proceedings filed under § 1.913 are controlled by §§ 1.959 through 1.981.
-Sections 1.191 through 1.198 are not applicable to appeals in inter partes reexamination proceedings filed under § 1.913. - (b) The signature requirement of $\S$ 1.33 does not apply to a notice of appeal filed under this section. - (c) An appeal when taken must be taken from the rejection of all claims under rejection which the applicant or patent owner proposes to contest.
-Questions relating to matters not affecting the merits of the invention may be required to be settled before an appeal can be considered.

-- (d) The time periods set forth in §§ 1.191 and 1.192 are subject to the provisions of § 1.136 for patent applications and § 1.550(c) for reexamination proceedings.
-The time periods set forth in §§ 1.193, 1.194, 1.196 and 1.197 are subject to the provisions of § 1.136(b) for patent applications or § 1.550(c) for reexamination proceedings.
+- (a) Every applicant for a patent or for reissue of a patent, and every owner of a patent under reexamination, any of whose claims has been twice or finally (§ 1.113) rejected, may appeal from the decision of the examiner to the Board of Patent Appeals and Interferences by filing a notice of appeal and the fee set forth in § 1.17(b) within the time period provided under §§ 1.134 and 1.136 for reply. - (b) The signature requirement of § 1.33 does not apply to a notice of appeal filed under this section. - (c) An appeal when taken must be taken from the rejection of all claims under rejection which applicant or patent owner proposes to contest.
+Questions relating to matters not affecting the merits of the invention may be required to be settled before an appeal can be considered. - (d) The time periods set forth in §§ 1.191 and 1.192 are subject to the provisions of § 1.136 for patent applications and § 1.550(c) for reexamination proceedings.
+The time periods set forth in §§ 1.193, 1.194, 1.196, and 1.197 are subject to the provisions of § 1.136(b) for patent applications or § 1.550(c) for reexamination proceedings.
 See § 1.304(a) for extensions of time for filing a notice of appeal to the U.S. Court of Appeals for the Federal Circuit or for commencing a civil action. - (e) Jurisdiction over the application or patent under reexamination passes to the Board of Patent Appeals and Interferences upon transmittal of the file, including all briefs and examiner's answers, to the Board.
 Prior to the entry of a decision on the appeal, the Commissioner may sua sponte order the application remanded to the examiner.